 - Download and install Server.app for OS X

-End result is a full functioning Wiki service… that is running on your local VM.
+We now have a full functioning Wiki service… that is running on your local VM.
 Now I could just install VMWare on the new hardware and just be done, but Fusion is not really production worthy for this environment so that was not an option.
-When I tried to migrate the data following Apple’s kbase article the end result was several Wiki groups that could not be administered.
+When I tried to migrate the data following Apple’s kbase article the result was several Wiki groups that could not be administered.
 What happened?
 The “Directory Admin” that was running in your VM has a different UUID than the “Directory Admin” running on your new Mac hardware that may either:

 - Be running as an ODM